Sanghren/avalanche-nft-creation/README.md

 # avalanche-nft-creation
 A really ugly script to create NFTs on Avalanche (with a pretty image !)

+Only the `nft-create-the-hard-way.ts` script work (more or less, having some issues now and then with it) , I was not able to make the other one `nft-create.ts` work

 ## ToDo

 - [ ] Clean that mess, break the big function in smaller one